fponticelli/partsing/README.md

 ## Example

-A simple decoder combinator to parse color values into class instances.
+A simple decoder combinator to parse color values from strings into class instances.

 ```typescript
 class RGB {